-From the second perspective, an IO action transforms the whole world.
-IO actions are actually pure, because they receive a unique world as an argument and then return the changed world.
-This perspective is an interior one that matches how IO is represented inside of Lean.
-The world is represented in Lean as a token, and the IO monad is structured to make sure that each token is used exactly once.
+From the second perspective, an 10 action transforms the whole world.
+10 actions are actually pure, because they receive a unique world as an argument and then return the changed world.
+This perspective is an interior one that matches how 10 is represented inside of Lean.
+The world is represented in Lean as a token, and the 10 monad is structured to make sure that each token is used exactly once.

 To see how this works, it can be helpful to peel back one definition at a time.
 The #print command reveals the internals of Lean datatypes and definitions.
-For example, and
+For example, results in and